 The pizza sauce is made with a simple mix of tinned tomatoes, optional Parmesan and

 FODMAP friendly pizza sauce notes

 - This sauce uses a can of plain tomatoes as it’s base.
 While some sauces use predominantly tomato paste, I wanted a cost effective version.
-Tomato paste is also a FODMAP issue in 5 tablespoons or over, so it just seemed easier to go the tinned tomato route.

 - I use vegetarian parmesan or pecorino which adds immeasurable depth to the sauce.
 Personally, I like to blitz cubes of it in my Nutribullet to make ‘blender parm’.
 It’s akin to the restaurant version – super fluffy, light and fine.
 It blends like a charm into the sauce, and even bodes well when you cook it down.